neuralarchcon/neuralarchcon.github.io/_posts/news/2022-10-07-MRI-and-EEG.md

 **Samuel Nowak: What data did you collect?**

-Katarzyna Hat: In the project, we collected two types of data: MRI and behavioural.
+**Katarzyna Hat**: In the project, we collected two types of data: MRI and behavioural.
 We studied a wide range of behavioural paradigms that can provide us with a better insight into human consciousness.
 In order to study cognitive functions, we also reached for questionnaires and computer tasks performed in our laboratory.

 **And your goal is….**